Product Fundamentals: Investment Manager’s Insurance

 The definition of insured extends to cover any funds or mandates managed by the policyholder prior to or at the inception of the policy.
 Underwriters ordinarily require that any new funds established during the indemnity period are disclosed, and underwritten.
 The insurer may charge additional premium to include the cover.
 They will be more inclined to do so on review of an information memorandum or product disclosure statement relating to the new raise or fund.
 The policyholder must be cognisant that the policy limit of indemnity is shared for new funds.
 As funds or assets under management increase, regard should be had to the policy limit of indemnity.

-Bellrock has recently managed the following claims under the PI section of an IMI policy:
+Bellrock has previously managed the following claims under the PI section of an IMI policy:

 • Breach of fiduciary duties: wrongful disbursement of funds to executor of an estate (loss amount $1.4m, costs $2.3m)